Types of online learning for employees

 The whole point of collaborative learning is to build a strong collaboration where everyone can take part and contribute equally.
 The main learning outcomes are represented by the collaborative side of this collective work.
 The best part of this training is allowing all participants to develop new abilities, particularly soft skills like communication, flexibility, and problem-solving.

-The time and space for different types of online learning
+When to use different types of online learning

-Because our modern society has adapted to work with different time zones, in separate places, and to attend virtual events and meetings, hence, the learning processes have radically changed too.
+Because our modern society has adapted to work with different time zones, in separate places, and to attend virtual events and meetings, hence, the online learning processes have radically changed too.
 This means that individuals can take classes and follow training sessions live or with recorded versions.
 An online seminar or a conference doesn’t necessarily request the audience’s presence at one single time only.

 This new era of education and skills training is divided into two major categories which are asynchronous and synchronous learning.
 The first one does not have participants in person or online during the actual learning event or class, while the second requires their presence at one precise date and time.
 Due to the increasing remote working, asynchronous learning has become the most preferred one.
-In addition, this type of learning provides more flexibility to the individual and offers lower cost of travelling to the organization.
+In addition, this type of online learning provides more flexibility to the individual and offers lower cost of travelling to the organization.

 It’s all about engagement (almost)